jadebono/DLT5141/html/html.md

 </table>
 ```

+**Notes:**

-**Note:** This will create an extremely ugly table.
+- This will create an extremely ugly table.
 Style it with CSS or a CSS framework.
+- **Block-Level:** The table element is a block-level element.
+- The Table element is somewhat deprecated nowadays.
+It's much more effective to use CSS grid to create and style tables.

 **[Try it here](https://jsfiddle.net/)**

-**Block-Level:** The table element is a block-level element.

 ---